 Time spent in the UK under the EEA Regulations is not considered as lawful for individuals under paragraph 276A of the Immigration Rules if those who have spent time in the UK have the following status:

 - a family member of the EEA National

 - an EEA National who was exercising their treaty rights in the UK but had no sufficient qualification for the permanent residence

-- A former family member of an EEA national who has a retained rights of stay.
+- A former family member of an EEA national who has a retained right of stay.

-28 days before completion of the ten years Long Residence
+28 days before completion of the ten-year Long Residence

 The rules allow applicants to make applications up to 28 days before the end of the ten years and reject those made earlier.

 There are no provisions to include dependents in the application for settlement under the Long Residence rule.
 If the application form includes a dependant by mistake, then the Home Office refuses the request.
 Applicants are thus advised to seek legal advice.
 They have to do that since the long residence rule does not include provisions covering dependents, with each case requiring individual consideration.

 The immigration lawyers at Law Park are experts in dealing with the application for Indefinite Leave to Remain by ten years of Long Residence.
 You may need legal help from immigration lawyers in London to prepare and submit your request for Indefinite Leave to Remain by ten years of Long Residence.
 So, we are here to provide you with a friendly, reliable, efficient and professional immigration service.